hphelion/documentation/hz.gettingstarted.md

 Add rule
 Similar to 1.0.
 See my Network Guide

-####Identity####
-Domain
-(Projects that I enable)
-A domain administrator can perform all services.
+###Organize and manage HP Cloud Access## {#Identity}

+Click  "Identify" in the left-hand interface to display links to:
-The entity that serves as a collection of users, groups, roles, and tenants.
-It represents the primary relationship between the customer and HP.
-A Domain can be an individual or company.

-When a Domain is created, the public Groups User and Admin are created in the Domain.
-Additionally, the domainadmin and domainuser Role will be placed on the Admin and User Group respectively.
-The first User created in a Domain is marked the Domain owner and placed in both the User and Admin Group.
+* Domains - The domain is the primary relationship between you and HP Cloud and can be an individual or a company.
+A domain owner enables a project and encompasses the permissions and functions of its users, groups, and roles.
+The first user created in a domain is marked the domain owner and placed in both "Users" and "Groups".
+A domain owner can perform all services.

-Cross Domain trust relationships can be established to enable one Domain to allow Users of another Domain access to its Tenants
-A Domain will have one Owner
-A Domain may have multiple Users
-A Domain may have multiple Groups
-A Domain may have multiple Roles

-Project
-Represents a collection of HP service subscriptions within a domain.  (compute, storage, etc)   In OpenStack Cactus terminology a project would equate to a Swift account or Nova project.
+A domain has one owner and may have multiple users, groups and roles.
+A domain owner can allow users of another domain access to its projects.
-A project may define its own public Roles (e.g. Nova defines sysadmin, developer, projectowner, and netadmin)

-A Project may contain multiple service subscriptions The same service type (e.g. Nova, Swift) subscriptions may exist multiple times within the same Tenant as long as they differ service endpoint.
+* Projects - A project is a collection of HP Cloud services within a domain, e.g., compute, storage, etc. A project may define its own roles, e.g. Compute defines sysadmin, developer, project owner, and netadmin.
+A Project may contain multiple services, such as Compute or Object Storage.
+Services can exist multiple times within the same projects as long as they have different service endpoints, distinguised by their geography, region, and AZ. *Check this wording with Steve.*

-Service specify or define roles.

-Represents a service subscription.
-Services are distinguished between one another by their service type (compute, object-store, etc) and service endpoint.
-Service endpoints are distinguished by their location described by a geography, region, and zone.

-User are defined separately and put in a group with role identities.
-An identity stored in the Control Services identity store used by a client to authenticate to HP OpenStack.
-A User may wield multiple Roles

-Group
-A collection of Users within a Domain.

-There exist system defined public Groups (User, Admin) available by default to all domains.
-For each new Domain created, an Admin and User Group will be created.
-Additionally, Domain administrators can create new Groups for their own usage.
-A Group may contain multiple Users
-A User may be a member of multiple Groups
-Public Groups cannot be deleted or modified by Domain administrators or their Users Role
+* Users - Users are defined individually and have role identities in the groups to which they are assigned.
+A user may have multiple roles.

+* Groups - A group is created when a domain is created.
+A group may contain multiple users.
+Domain owners can add individuals to a group and create new groups.

-A responsibility which is linked to a User or Group and scoped to a particular Tenant for the purpose of determining access rights.
-There exist system defined public Roles (domainadmin, domainuser, sysadmin, netadmin, developer, projectowner) available to all Domains.
-Domain administrators can create new Roles with specific Grants for their own usage.
-A Role may be associated with multiple Users
+* Roles - A role is a user or group responsibility within a project that determines access rights.
+Roles include domain owner, sysadmin, netadmin, developer, and project owner.
+Domain owners can create roles with specific function permissions.
+A role may be associated with multiple users and multiple groups.
-A Role may be associated with multiple Groups
-Public Roles cannot be deleted or modified by Domain administrators or their Users Need full explanation of identities and how to manage identity.
-In a project - Managing machines' interactions.
-How to set it up.
-Descending order
-1. Domains - highest level
-2. Projects
-3. Users
-4. Groups - collection of people can have roles also.
-5. Role

 ##For further information## {#Forfurtherinformation}